oracle-livelabs/apex/employee-onboarding/introduction/introduction.md

 1. Click [here](LINK) to download the completed application file.

-2. Import the **FILE_NAME.sql** file into your workspace.
+2. Import the **Employee_Onboarding_App.sql** file into your workspace.
 Follow the steps in the Install Application wizard to install the app along with the Supporting Objects.

 3. Once the application is installed,
-    - Follow Lab 1 > Task 1 to change the potential users in the Workflow .
+    - Follow Lab 10 > Task 2: Create Application Users.

 4. All set.
 Now, run the application and see it in action!

+*Note: This workshop assumes you are using Oracle APEX 24.2.
+Some of the features might not be available in prior releases and the instructions, flow, and screenshots might differ if you use an older version of Oracle APEX.*

 ## Learn More - *Useful Links*